thelaycon/webkage/README.md

 ## Static Files

-In Webkage, static files are served by first registering the directory from which the files will be served from.
-The `set_static` method is responsible for this.
+Static files in Webkage are served by registering the directory from which the files will be served using the `set_static` method.

 ```
 app.py